The First Two Years

 All graduate students are required to gain at least two terms of classroom experience in teaching.
 Teaching may be a source of support for some students.
 Students without outside support are usually required to teach once in each of years two through five.

 Teaching fellows ordinarily prepare and teach their own sections of undergraduate calculus.
-Participation in course-wide meetings, examination writing, grading, and holding office hours also are part of the duties, but routine homework grading is done by a course assistant.
+Participation in course-wide meetings, examination writing, grading, and holding office hours are also part of the duties, but routine homework grading is done by a course assistant.
 There are a few upper-level tutorial seminars taught by experienced teaching fellows.

 All students must complete Mathematics 300: Teaching Undergraduate Mathematics and an apprenticeship program run by the department in a term before they start teaching.
 Students usually complete the course in their first term and the apprenticeship during their first year.